pysat/pysat/docs/new_instrument.rst

 Allows the specification of a custom directory naming structure, where the files for this Instrument will be stored within the pysat data directory.
 If not set or if set to ``None``, it defaults to '{platform}/{name}/{tag}/{inst_id}'.
-The string format understands the keys `platform`, `name`, `tag`, and `inst_id`.
-This may also be a function that takes `tag` and `inst_id` as input parameters and returns an appropriate string.
+The string format understands the keys :py:data:`platform`, :py:data:`name`, :py:data:`tag`, and :py:data:`inst_id`.
+This may also be a function that takes :py:data:`tag` and :py:data:`inst_id` as input parameters and returns an appropriate string.

 file_format
 ^^^^^^^^^^^

 Allows the specification of a custom file naming format.
-If not specified or set to ``None``, the file naming provided by the `list_files` method will be used.
-The filename must have some sort of time dependence in the name, and accepts all of the datetime temporal attributes in additon to `version`, `revision`, and `cycle`.
+If not specified or set to ``None``, the file naming provided by the :py:meth:`list_files` method will be used.
+The filename must have some sort of time dependence in the name, and accepts all of the datetime temporal attributes in additon to :py:data:`version`, :py:data:`revision`, and :py:data:`cycle`.
 Wildcards (e.g., '?') may also be included in the filename.

 multi_file_day
 ^^^^^^^^^^^^^^

 This defaults to ``False``, which means that the files for this data set have one or less.
 If your data set consists of multiple files per day, and the files contain data across daybreaks, this attribute should be set to ``True``.

 orbit_info
 ^^^^^^^^^^

-A dictionary of with keys `index`, `kind`, and `period` that specify the information needed to create orbits for a satellite Instrument.
+A dictionary of with keys :py:data:`index`, :py:data:`kind`, and :py:data:`period` that specify the information needed to create orbits for a satellite Instrument.
 See :ref:`api-orbits` for more information.

 pandas_format
 ^^^^^^^^^^^^^

 This defaults to ``True`` and assumes the data are organized as a time series, allowing them to be stored as a pandas DataFrame.
-Setting this attribute to ``False`` tells pysat that the data will be stored in an xarray Dataset.
+Setting this attribute to ``False`` tells pysat that the data will be stored in an :py:class:`xarray.Dataset`.

+.. _rst_new_inst-optrout:

 Optional Routines and Support
 -----------------------------